-Note: If these commands are enabled, Dragon will try to recognize as one of them any phrase starting with one of these verbs followed by a word (or words) present in the text: e.g. "bold measures" or "cut corners."
-Since Dragon recognizes commands only if they are spoken as one flow between two pauses, this could happen if the phrase is said in isolation-for instance, if the speaker is creating a list or had just hesitated as one often does when composing out loud.
-(If this does happen, one can say undo that.)
+Note: If these commands are enabled, Dragon will try to recognize as one of them any phrase starting with one of these verbs followed by a word or phrase present in the text: e.g. "bold measures" or "cut corners."
+Because Dragon recognizes commands only if they are spoken as one flow between two pauses, this could happen if the phrase is said in isolation-for instance, if the speaker is creating a list or had just hesitated (as one often does when composing out loud).
+If this happens, say undo that.

 Remember in particular the possibility of unintended recognition of cut <xyz> and delete <xyz>, especially if you dictate without looking at the screen.
-If you prefer to avoid this risk, disable these commands by clearing their checkbox on the Commands tab of Dragon's Options dialog.
+If you prefer to avoid this risk, disable these commands: clear their checkbox in the Options dialog.